 The pump generally enjoys very positive reviews by customers.
 It rightly belongs to the top rated pond pumps available on the market.
 You can read our detailed review of the pump.

 TetraPond Debris-Handling Pump

 The Alpine pond pump wasn’t the best choice according to you?
 We’ve got another proposition for you to evaluate.
 This time, it’s a debris handling submersible pump which can, according to the manufacturer, serve ponds up to 3000 gallons with ease.
 The max size of the debris is ¼ inch in diameter, which is enough for most pond debris, and it saves your time spent on de-clogging the pump.
-With power consumption of 199 watts, it’s similarly power efficient as the Alpine Cyclone pump given the higher power.
+With a power consumption of 199 watts, it’s similar power efficient as the Alpine Cyclone pump given the higher power.